 Greens continue to press for aggressive climate action, rejecting pipelines of bitumen for export, removing fossil fuels from electricity production, investing in critical infrastructure for an improved east-west electricity grid, ramping up renewable energy, energy efficiency, underpinned by a carbon-fee-and-dividend pricing scheme to transition Canada to a smart, post-carbon, prosperous economy.

 Globally, emissions have risen along the line of the business as usual (BAU) trajectory model produced by the Intergovernmental Panel on Climate Change (IPCC).
 If it is not mitigated, this BAU growth in GHGs will increase global average temperature up to 4.5 degrees C over pre-Industrial Revolution by the year 2100.
-Scientists place that level of warming as leading to catastrophic levels of climatic disruption.
+Scientists place that level of warming as leading to catastrophic levels of climatic disruption so severe it is unlikely human civilization could survive.

 Currently, with less than a degree of global average temperature increase, glaciers are melting, threatening global water supplies.
 Polar ice is receding at an alarming rate and what remains is spongy and vulnerable, so many climate scientists now expect Arctic ice to disappear many decades ahead of when they believed just a few short years ago.
 Sea levels are rising, leading to evacuations of people from low-lying island nations and increasing the threats of storm damage due to tidal surges in coastal areas.
 Storm intensities with higher precipitation are increasing.
 Coral reefs are dying.
 Tropical storms are intensifying.
 The Amazon is drying out and becoming a tinderbox.
 Many areas are experiencing unprecedented heat waves and droughts.
 Conflict in places like Syria is exacerbated by climate-induced drought, and heralds the arrival of resource wars fueled by the climate crisis.